labarilem/notes/bitcoin-and-cryptocurrency-technologies/centralization-vs-decentralization.md

 Usually, in complex system, decentralization is not all-or-nothing (e.g. the email protocol is decentralized but there are private email providers).

-## Aspects of decentalization in cryptocurrencies
+## Aspects of decentralization in cryptocurrencies

-- Who mainstains the ledger?
+- Who maintains the ledger?
-- Whos has authotiry over transactions validity?
+- Who has authority over transactions validity?
 - Who creates new *coins*?
 - Who determines how the rules of the system change?
 - How does the currency acquire exchange value?

-Note that the Bitcoin protocol is decentralized but services built around it may be centralized (e.g. exchanges).
+Note that the cryptocurrencies protocols usually are decentralized but services built around them may be centralized (e.g. exchanges).

-## Aspects of decentalization in Bitcoin
+## Aspects of decentralization in Bitcoin

 1. **Bitcoin is based on a p2p network:** anybody is allowed to join the network.
 Also, the barrier to entry is really low.
 2. **Mining:** anyone is allowed to mine Bitcoins, but in this case the power concentrates in few entities in the network.